Ellen Jorgensen: Education and career

 Ellen Jorgensen graduated from New York University (NYU) in 1977 with a B.A. in Biology.
 She then went on to earn both her MA and MPhil in Biological Sciences from Columbia University in 1979 and 1981, respectively.
 Jorgensen returned to NYU where she obtained her Ph.D. in Cell and Molecular Biology in 1987 from the Sackler Institute.
 She later went to SUNY Downstate as a post-doc to continue research in protein structure and function.
+Jorgensen has served as adjunct faculty at The Cooper Union in New York City, New York Medical College and at the School of Visual Arts.

-Jorgensen devoted many years of her career to various positions within the biotechnology sector.
+Jorgensen devoted many years of her career to various positions at both nonprofit and for-profit companies within the biotechnology sector.
 She spent eight years, from 2001 to 2009, as the Director of Biomarker Discovery and Development at Vector Research, researching early biomarkers of tobacco-related lung disease.
-In 2009, she co-founded the community biohacker space, Genspace.
-In 2017, Jorgensen founded Biotech Without Borders, a second nonprofit community biotechnology lab.
+In 2009, she co-founded the community biohacker space, Genspace where she developed innovative programming such as the Biorocket internships for underserved New York City high school students and classes in genetic engineering for the general public.
+Under her leadership Genspace provided low-cost lab space for biotech entrepreneurs.
+Opentrons and Curieco both used the Genspace pre-incubator space to launch successful companies.
+In 2017, Jorgensen founded Biotech Without Borders, a second nonprofit community biotechnology lab where she continues to serve on the board of directors.

-Ellen Jorgensen is currently adjunct faculty at The Cooper Union in New York City.
-She has given two TED talks: "Biohacking -- you can do it, too" and "What you need to know about CRISPR", which have received over two million views.